 - Planning a transaction: With many competition authorities' staff across the globe working from home, companies planning a transactions should expect delays in merger control procedures: - Competition authorities such as the European Commission and the German Federal Cartel Office (Bundeskartellamt) have encouraged companies to postpone any planned transactions.
-Others competition authorities have announced that the review process will be delayed; few (Philippines, India, and Indonesia) have entirely suspended their review process. - The Austrian competition authority (Bundeswettbewerbsbehörde) decided that for any merger notifications received on or after 22 March 2020 and before 30 April 2020 (i.e. by 29 April 2020), the period of time for the review will start on 1 May 2020 and end on 29 May 2020. - Possible delays until clearance by competition authority and the potential consequences for a transaction should be taken into account when planning the timeline of the transaction (long stop date) and when drafting the agreements. - Transaction is currently under review: If a transaction cannot be postponed, it should be considered to discuss it with the competition authorities beforehand - Regarding the notification procedure, the European Commission now accepts submissions in digital format (i.e. via email or the Commission's platform eTrustEx).
-The German Federal Cartel Office as usually accepts submissions via fax. - For the review process, a number of challenges should be expected: It can be difficult for the competition authority to execute a market test and to collect information from third parties also working from home.
-Similarly, it may be difficult for the notifying companies to produce requested information at short notice, as it may not be accessible from home.
+Other competition authorities have announced that the review process will be delayed and/or temporarily suspended (e.g. Argentina, Botswana, Columbia, Egypt, Malaysia, Philippines, India, Peru and South Africa). - The Austrian competition authority (Bundeswettbewerbsbehörde) decided that for any merger notifications received on or after 22 March 2020 and before 30 April 2020 (i.e. by 29 April 2020), the period of time for the review will start on 1 May 2020 and end on 29 May 2020. - Germany has been preparing a law according to which the review period for notifications filed between 1 March 2020 and 1 May 2020 is extended (Phase I: 2 months instead of 1; Phase II: 6 months instead of 4).
+The law is expected to come into force in June.
+The Head of the Federal Cartel Office mentioned on 29 April that the Federal Cartel Office will be "transparent" with notifying parties.
+It is uncertain though whether the Federal Cartel Office will indeed inform the parties early in the process if they expect to exhaust the extended review period.
+To date, we have seen all cases cleared within the normal timeframe. - Possible delays until clearance by competition authority and the potential consequences for a transaction should be taken into account when planning the timeline of the transaction (long stop date) and when drafting the agreements.

-DR. JONAS BRÜCKNER Counsel T +49 30 220 02 81 622
+DR. JONAS BRÜCKNER Counsel